Actindo-AG/Documentation/POS/Troubleshooting/01_OutOfStockOrder.md

         > [Info] For a stock level increase, enter a positive number.
 For a stock level decrease, enter a negative number with a minus sign as a prefix.
 In the right column of the window, the old stock level and a preview of the new stock level are displayed.

-    + If desired, select the date on which the stock level change will be booked in the *Posting date* field.
+    + If desired, select the date on which the stock level change will be posted in the *Posting date* field.
 By default, the current date is preselected.

     + If desired, enter a comment in the *Comment* field.